Trump takes stage for "homecoming rally" in Florida

 "Our troops are coming home and Conan the hero dog is just fine," Pence told the crowd.

-Trump told Florida voters he would head to the ballot box right alongside them in less than a year, promising to keep control of the House, win back the Senate, and "keep that beautiful White House."

 The president touted his administration's record on the economy, noting that the stock market just reached another all-time high: "Everybody's getting rich and I'm working my a-- off."
-He noted the 6.7 million new jobs created under his administration and the almost 600,000 jobs created in Florida since 2016.
+He also noted the 6.7 million new jobs created under his administration and the almost 600,000 jobs created in Florida since 2016.

+Trump also worked to butter up voters as he described his supporters as the "super-elite."

+"You people are successful as hell," he told them.
+"You're smarter.
+You're better looking.
+You're sharper."

+Trump also spent time discussing recent controversies, including an unannounced trip he paid to Walter Reed National Military Medical Center on a Saturday earlier this month, assuring the crowd that if he "didn't feel great," he "wouldn't be ranting and raving" to crowds so large.

 Trump also defended his decision earlier this month to pardon two soldiers accused or convicted of war crimes, including Army 1st Lt.
-Clint Lorance who was six years into a 19-year sentence for second-degree murder after he ordered his soldiers to open fire and kill three men in Afghanistan.
+Clint Lorance, who was six years into a 19-year sentence for second-degree murder after he ordered his soldiers to open fire and kill three men in Afghanistan.

-"We're going to take care of our warriors," the president said.
+"We're going to take care of our warriors," the president said, referring to officers who reportedly opposed the pardons as "the deep state."
 "I will always stick up for our fighters, people can sit in their air-conditioned offices and complain."

 He then pivoted to impeachment, accusing what he called "the radical left Democrats" of "trying to rip our nation apart."